To read this page in Portuguese, click here.

 RDC 53 stipulates the need to understand the consequences of degradation with a focus on impurities and stability testing.

-Lhasa Limited provides an integrated solution to assist in the meeting of the RDC 53 guideline, particularly for the requirements stated under the 'Preparation Phase', which are:
+Lhasa Limited provides an integrated solution to assist in the meeting of the RDC 53 guideline, particularly for the requirements stated under the 'Preparation Phase'.

 The decision support that Zeneth offers is invaluable in meeting many of the requirements under RDC 53 and in particular, points 2 and 3, stated under the 'Preparation Phase':